-- 9.6.1 If a motion has been moved and seconded, the mover of the motion may elect to withdraw the motion: - before the motion is voted on; or - before an amendment to the motion is moved and seconded. - 9.6.2 If an amendment to a motion is accepted by the Councillors who have moved and seconded a motion, the original motion is deemed to be withdrawn and the motion, as accepted, will become the motion. - 9.6.3 A motion or amendment may be withdrawn by the mover thereof with the consent of Council, which shall be signified without debate, and a Councillor shall not speak upon such motion or amendment thereof after the mover has been granted permission by Council for its withdrawal. - 9.6.4 If the majority of Councillors object to the withdrawal of the motion or amendment, it may not be withdrawn.
+- 9.6.1 If a motion has been moved and seconded, the mover of the motion may elect to withdraw the motion: - before the motion is voted on; or - before an amendment to the motion is moved and seconded. - 9.6.2 If an amendment to a motion is accepted by the Councillors who have moved and seconded a motion, the original motion is deemed to be withdrawn and the motion, as accepted, will become the motion. - 9.6.3 A motion or amendment may be withdrawn by the mover thereof with the consent of Council, which shall be signified without debate, and a Councillor shall not speak upon such motion or amendment thereof after the mover has been granted permission by Council for its withdrawal.

-9.7.
-Speaking to Motions and Amendments
+9.6.4 If the majority of Councillors object to the withdrawal of the motion or amendment, it may not be withdrawn.

-- 9.7.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded. - 9.7.2 A Councillor may make a request to the Chairperson for further information before or after the motion or amendment is seconded. - 9.7.3 The order of speakers will be: - the Councillor moving the motion; - Councillors alternatively against and for the motion; - once alternative speakers are exhausted, as determined by the Chairperson; - the mover of the motion has the final right of reply, provided there has been a speaker against the motion or amendment; and - the mover of an amendment motion will have no right of reply.
+9.7 Speaking to Motions and Amendments

-- 9.7.4 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 9.7.5 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 9.7.6 Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 9.7.7 Each speaker shall be restricted to not more than five (5) minutes unless permission from the meeting to extend this time has been granted. - 9.7.8 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority.
+- 9.7.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded. - 9.7.2 A Councillor may make a request to the Chairperson for further information before or after the motion or amendment is seconded. - 9.7.3 The order of speakers will be: - the Councillor moving the motion; - Councillors alternatively against and for the motion; - once alternative speakers are exhausted, as determined by the Chairperson; - the mover of the motion has the final right of reply, provided there has been a speaker against the motion or amendment; and - the mover of an amendment motion will have no right of reply. - 9.7.4 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 9.7.5 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 9.7.6 Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 9.7.7 Each speaker shall be restricted to not more than five (5) minutes unless the Chairperson rules otherwise. - 9.7.8 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority.

-9.8.
-Method of taking vote
+9.8 Method of taking vote

-- 9.8.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 9.8.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 9.8.3 Councillors must vote by a show of hands. - 9.8.4 The Chairperson must call for all Councillors in favour of the motion to indicate their support.
-The Chairperson must then call for all Councillors against the motion to indicate their objection. - 9.8.5 All voting at Council meetings (including committee meetings) must be recorded in the minutes of meeting with the names of Councillors who voted for and against each motion or amendment (including the use of the casting vote) being recorded. - 9.8.6 In accordance with the Local Government Regulation 2012, if a Councillor present fails to vote, the Councillor is taken to have voted in the negative and this will be recorded in the minutes accordingly, including the fact that the councillor failed to vote. - 9.8.7 The Chairperson shall declare the result of a vote or a division as soon as it has been determined. - 9.8.8 All motions and details of their outcome (ie whether they were lost or carried) must be recorded in the minutes. - 9.8.9 If a motion is carried unanimously, this must be recorded in the minutes accordingly.
+- 9.8.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 9.8.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 9.8.3 Councillors will vote by a show of hands.